dotnet/EntityFramework.Docs/entity-framework/core/change-tracking/relationship-changes.md

 - The entity becomes associated with the principal/parent that owns the collection navigation.
 - Navigations and foreign key values are fixed up for all entities involved.

-Based on this we can see that to move a post from one blog to another we don't actually need to remove it from the old collection navigation before adding it to the new.
+Based on this we can see that to move a post from one blog to another we don't actually need to remove it from the old collection navigation before adding it to the new one.
 So the code from the example above can be changed from:

 <!--
         var post = vsBlog.Posts.Single(e => e.Title.StartsWith("Disassembly improvements"));